 The Cap Times has invited a panel of professional theater artists and educators to discuss how established classic companies can tell more diverse stories on Tuesday, Aug.
 6 at Mt.
 Zion Baptist Church in Madison.

-Theater critic Lindsay Christians will moderate the panel, which members are APT artistic director Brenda DeVita, Gavin Lawrence and David Alan Anderson — who play Gabriel and Troy in “Fences” respectively — and Patrick Sims of the University of Wisconsin-Madison.
+Theater critic Lindsay Christians will moderate the panel, whose members are APT artistic director Brenda DeVita, Gavin Lawrence and David Alan Anderson — who play Gabriel and Troy in “Fences” respectively — and Patrick Sims of the University of Wisconsin-Madison.
 Sims founded Theatre for Cultural and Social Awareness and is now the university’s deputy vice chancellor for diversity and inclusion.

 The event is free and will take place 7-8 p.m. in the main sanctuary of the church at 2019 Fisher St.